Miouyouyou/MyyQi/README.md

 # Get the kernel

+# If we haven't already clone the Linux Kernel tree, clone it and move
+# into the linux folder created during the cloning.
+if [ ! -d "linux" ]; then
   git clone --depth 1 --branch $KERNEL_BRANCH 'git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git' &&
   cd linux
+else
+  # We have already cloned a previous instance, however this instance
+  # might not be clean.
+Remove all untracked files and rewind all the
+  # applied patches.
+  cd linux &&
+  # Remove all untracked files.
+These are residues from failed runs
+  git clean -fdx &&
+  # Rewind modified files to their initial state.
+  git checkout -- .
+fi

 export SRC_DIR=$PWD